sensu/sensu-docs/content/sensu-go/5.5/guides/monitor-server-resources.md

 ### Validating the check

-You can verify the proper behavior of the check using `sensuctl`.
+We can use sensuctl to see that Sensu is monitoring CPU usage using the `check-cpu`, returning an OK status (`0`).
-It might take a few moments, once the check is created, for the check to be scheduled on the entity and the result sent back to Sensu backend.
+It might take a few moments, once the check is created, for the check to be scheduled on the entity and the event returned to Sensu backend.

 {{< highlight shell >}}
 sensuctl event list
-{{< /highlight >}}

-Within the list of monitoring events, you should see an event representing the result of the `check-cpu` check.

-{{< highlight shell >}}
     Entity        Check                                                                    Output                                                                   Status   Silenced             Timestamp
 ────────────── ─────────── ─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────── ──────── ────────── ───────────────────────────────
  sensu-centos   check-cpu   CheckCPU TOTAL OK: total=0.2 user=0.0 nice=0.0 system=0.2 idle=99.8 iowait=0.0 irq=0.0 softirq=0.0 steal=0.0 guest=0.0 guest_nice=0.0        0   false      2019-04-23 16:42:28 +0000 UTC